MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

 There are four ways to anchor a guide:

-- **Object Anchors** (recommended for larger static objects).
-Object Anchors uses sensing and processing on HoloLens 2 to detect a digital model and align it to a physical object.
+- **Object anchors** (recommended for larger static objects).
+Object anchors uses sensing and processing on HoloLens 2 to detect a digital model and align it to a physical object.
 You use the Guides model-driven app to convert an online 3D model to an object anchor, and then assign it to a guide.

-    Object Anchors offers the following advantages over other types of anchors:
+    Object anchors offers the following advantages over other types of anchors:

    - You don’t have to attach a physical marker to an object; the object is the anchor